-COVID-19 has given our purpose of sustainable packaging innovation a deeper meaning.
-During the pandemic, packaging is playing an increasingly vital role in consumers’ lives.
-E-commerce spending is up 44%, from $598 billion in 2019 to $861 billion in 2020.
+COVID-19 gave our purpose of sustainable packaging innovation a deeper meaning.
+During the pandemic, packaging played an increasingly vital role in consumers’ lives.
+E-commerce spending was up 44%, from $598 billion in 2019 to $861 billion in 2020.
 And packaging has really stepped up to support this shift—as a representative of the brand on the consumer’s doorstep and as a strong and flexible container through an increasingly complex supply chain.

 We’re proud to have stood—at a safe distance of course—alongside our customers through this period of drastic change.
 In the early days of the pandemic, we ensured essential products like food, personal protective equipment and hand sanitizer reached consumers, businesses and healthcare providers on the front lines.
-And as the pandemic has continued, we are supporting our healthcare customers with packaging for COVID-19 testing kits, treatments and—we are incredibly proud to say—vaccines.
+And as the pandemic continued, we supported healthcare customers with packaging for COVID-19 testing kits, treatments and—we are incredibly proud to say—vaccines.

 These learnings are informed by a combination of our on-the-ground experience and our WestRock Pulse Packaging Survey, which measured the impact of COVID-19 on consumer attitudes toward packaging.

 Consumers want packaging to connect them to products safely.
-Consumers have always had high expectations of safety in packaging—scores related to packaging safety were high pre-COVID-19 and remained high in our survey.
+Consumers continue to have high expectations of safety in packaging, and this trend carries over to online purchases as well.
 However, the importance of several key safety attributes increased, especially when it comes to brand trust.

 And, consumers showed interest in several new safety measures, especially online.

-We saw this data in action with increased demand for our sustainable, tamper-proof food delivery packaging Bio-Pak Protect™, which ensures food safety through third-party delivery services.
+We saw this data in action with increased demand for our sustainable, tamper-proof food delivery packaging InsulShield™, which is a solution for packaging refrigerated or frozen temperature-sensitive products.

 See our paperboard six-pack carrier CanCollar® come to life by scanning the QR code.